 Now for the big question: Who designed the Bartow mansion?

-So far, the architect’s identity is lost in history.
+So far, the identity of the architect or builder is lost in history.
 No drawings, plans, or documents related to the mansion’s design and construction have ever come to light.
 Architectural scholars have often noted that some of the mansion’s Greek Revival details appear to derive from Minard Lafever’s guides and pattern books, such as the 1833 edition of The Modern Builder’s Guide, and sometimes the mansion is even attributed to him, but there is no evidence that Lafever designed Robert Bartow’s residence.

 Perhaps coincidentally, Robert Bartow’s brother Edgar John Bartow hired Lafever in the mid-1840s to design the Gothic Revival-style Church of the Holy Trinity in Brooklyn and commissioned stained-glass artisans and brothers William Jay Bolton and John Bolton—whom Edgar John likely met because the Boltons were Robert Bartow’s neighbors—to design and execute the church windows.
 According to the 1850 census, John Bolton (1818–1898) was employed as a “glass stainer,” but he was working as an architect by 1855 in New York City at 348 Broadway and was in practice with his brother-in-law John Schuyler, a civil engineer.
 John Bolton has sometimes been identified as possibly designing the Bartow mansion, but this is doubtful because he was only eighteen years old when Robert and Maria bought the property and there is no evidence that Bolton was employed as a professional architect before 1855.
 Furthermore, he is not mentioned in his brother Robert’s published description of the house.
 However, the Bolton brothers were also woodworkers, and perhaps John helped with some of the wood carving or carpentry at the mansion.
 (He later became an Episcopal priest.)

 Other attributions for the Bartow mansion have been suggested, including Thomas Cole (1801–1848), the Hudson River School painter and sometime architect who married Robert Bartow’s first cousin Maria Bartow, and Martin Euclid Thompson (1787–1877), who has been named as the architect of Hawkswood, a nearby Greek Revival house known as the Marshall mansion (and later the Colonial Inn) that was among the historic Pelham Bay dwellings demolished by Robert Moses during the 1930s.
-Finally, as clients, how involved were the Bartows in the building’s design, and how much influence did they exert over the unknown architect?
+Finally, as clients, what influence did Robert and Maria Bartow have and how involved were they in the project?

 At present, we can only speculate on who designed the Bartow mansion, but we hope that one day this Greek Revival mystery will be solved.